Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: The case of arbitrary : general wind Riemannian structures

 \subsection{Causal futures and lightlike geodesics}

-For the study of the causality of a general \sstk splitting, we will use its Fermat structure $\Sigma$ in Definition~\ref{dfermatstructure} and the notation for causal elements in Section \ref{prelimin}.
+For the study of the causality of a general \sstk splitting, we will use its Fermat structure $\Sigma$ in Definition~\ref{dfermatstructure} and the notation for causal elements in Section~\ref{prelimin}.

-We start with a characterization of the chronological relation which generalizes Proposition \ref{bolas} for Randers-Kropina metrics with two remarkable differences: (a) now there is no natural Finslerian separation $d_F$ but only the wind balls, and (b) a description of the causal futures and pasts is also provided, so that the interpretation of the c-balls will be clearer.
+We start with a characterization of the chronological relation which generalizes the one obtained in Proposition~\ref{bolas} when $K$ is causal; notice that there is now no natural Finslerian separation \soutE{$d_F$} \bw that fully describes the causal properties of $(\R\times M, g)$. \ew This problem will be circumvented by means of a description of the causal futures and pasts, which makes apparent an interpretation of the c-balls.
 Recall that the time coordinate of the \sstk splitting is a temporal function and every causal curve can be parametrized with the time. \begin{prop} Let $(\R\times M,g)$ be an \sstk splitting.
 Then: